thriveth/Haro11Cos/Paper/Paper.md

-Also the absorption feature in the Lyman $\alpha$ profile in the upper panel seems to morphologically follow the shape of the metal lines, indicating that radiative transfer effects are modest, indicative of a fairly low column density of HI around line center.
-We find a Lyman $\alpha$ peak velocity of
-$v_{\rm peak}^{\mathrm{Ly}\alpha} = 158 \pm 1$ km s⁻¹ w.r.t the systemic
+Also the absorption feature in the Lyman $\alpha$ profile in the upper panel seems to morphologically follow the shape of the metal lines, indicating that radiative transfer effects are modest, indicative of a fairly low column density of \ion{H}{1} around line center.
+We find a Lyman $\alpha$ peak velocity of $v_{\rm peak}^{\mathrm{Ly}\alpha} = 158 \pm 1$ km s⁻¹ w.r.t the systemic velocity found by @Sandberg2013, derived from nebular emission lines in the region around knot C. This velocity, as it is also discussed in
-velocity found by @Sandberg2013, derived from nebular emission lines in the region around knot C. This velocity, as it is also discussed in @Verhamme2015, is just consistent with their theoretical predictions for a density-bounded, low-column density system, albeit on the upper limit of their allowed range.
+@Verhamme2015, is just consistent with their theoretical predictions for a density-bounded, low-column density system, albeit on the upper limit of their allowed range.

 ### Metal and \ion{H}{1} column density